Caleb Scofield: Personal life and death

-He died on March 28, 2018 of "smoke and heat inhalation, thermal injuries and multiple blunt impact injuries," after his pickup truck crashed into a concrete barrier at a toll booth in Bedford, New Hampshire.
-The severity of the accident and burns on the body made it difficult for first responders to determine identity, or even biological sex.
+He died on March 28, 2018, of "smoke and heat inhalation, thermal injuries and multiple blunt impact injuries," after his pickup truck crashed into a concrete barrier at a toll booth in Bedford, New Hampshire.
+The severity of the accident and burns on the body made it difficult for first responders to determine identity, or even sex.
 Scofield was 39 years old.
 As a result of the accident, local officials began considering a US$20 million Everett Turnpike project to upgrade its toll booths to electronic tolls for safety reasons.
 Scofield's memorial service was held on April 4, 2018.

 Following news of his death, prominent figures in the metal community showed their support, including members of Converge, Jesu, Every Time I Die, The Red Chord and Isis, among others.
 A YouCaring crowdfunding page was established to collect donations for Scofield's memorial service.
 The initial goal of $1,000 was quickly surpassed and reached about $72,000 in 24 hours, while continuing to raise funds in the following weeks.
 Hydra Head Records released a fundraising package deal with all proceeds going to his family, which included a special reissue set of Zozobra's Harmonic Tremors and Bird of Prey, a two-song cassette EP of unreleased Zozobra tracks and an Old Man Gloom tribute shirt.
-Cave In and Old Man Gloom hosted two fundraising shows with 100% of the proceeds going to Scofield's family—a Boston show on June 13, 2018 with Converge, Young Widows and a reunited The Cancer Conspiracy; and a Los Angeles show on October 13, 2018 with Pelican, 27 and Celestial (a one-off reunion of the band Isis under a different name).
+Cave In and Old Man Gloom hosted two fundraising shows with 100% of the proceeds going to Scofield's family—a Boston show on June 13, 2018, with Converge, Young Widows and a reunited The Cancer Conspiracy; and a Los Angeles show on October 13, 2018, with Pelican, 27 and Celestial (a one-off reunion of the band Isis under a different name).
 Filling in on bass for Cave In, Old Man Gloom and Zozobra songs at the Boston benefit show was Nate Newton of Converge, Stephen Brodsky, and Scofield's brother Kyle.
 Half the proceeds of Cave In's 2019 album Final Transmission was donated to Scofield's family.